Summary of the processing of applications and patents at the EPO

 the Receiving Section examines the application to determine if a date of filing can be accorded to the application;

-the Receiving Section carries out the formal examination of the application is undertaken by the Receiving Section;
+the Receiving Section carries out the formal examination of the application;

 the application and the search report are published by the EPO either together or separately;

-on receipt of a request for examination from the applicant, or, if the request for examination has been filed before the search report has been transmitted to the applicant, on confirmation by the applicant that he desires to proceed further with the European patent application, the application is subjected to a substantive examination and an examination of formalitiesany necessary for grantformal examination before a European patent is granted by the Examining Division;
+on receipt of a request for examination from the applicant, or, if the request for examination has been filed before the search report has been transmitted to the applicant, on confirmation by the applicant that he desires to proceed further with the European patent application, the application is subjected to substantive examination and any necessary formal examination before a European patent is granted by the Examining Divisionexamining division;

 the specification of the European patent is published by the EPO;

-within nine months from publication, any person may give notice of opposition to the European patent granted; after examining the opposition, the Opposition Division decides whether to reject the opposition, maintain the patent in amended form or to revoke the patent;
+within nine months from publication, any person may give notice of opposition to the European patent granted; after examining the opposition, the Opposition Divisionopposition division decides whether to reject the opposition, maintain the patent in amended form or revoke the patent;

 if the European patent is amended, the EPO publishes a new specification of the European patent amended accordingly.